 Itinerary: San Casciano, Greve in Chianti, Badia a Passignano, Tavarnelle

-Chianti is the name given to a hilly area located in the beautiful Tuscany and belonging to the provinces of Florence, Siena, and Arezzo.
-It is a sweet, very pleasant region full of history, where you can feel and breathe the true essence of Tuscany can be seen and breathed for two main reasons: the Hills of Chianti are the place where Chianti, one of the most famous and beloved wines in the world is produced and also, this is the area where many Medieval-origin villages and towns are scattered that attract thousands of visitors every year.
+Chianti is the name given to a hilly area located in Tuscany and shared by the provinces of Florence, Siena, and Arezzo.
+It is a sweet, very pleasant region full of history, where you can feel and breathe the true essence of Tuscany for two main reasons: because of the Hills of Chianti where Chianti Wine, one of the most famous and beloved wines in the world is produced and, because this is the area where many Medieval-origin villages and beautiful art cities are scattered that attract thousands of visitors every year.

-San Casciano in Val di Pesa (pic n°4) is located half way between Florence and Siena.
+San Casciano in Val di Pesa (pic n°4) is located halfway between Florence and Siena.
 Surrounded by Medieval walls, the town obviously is one of the most productive centers for the production of Chianti Classico (pic n°2), and it can boast some beautiful tourist attractions as well.
-Church of Santa Maria al Prato preserves lots of works of art, but also, the Romanesque-style Pieve di San Pancrazio or Pieve di Santo Stefano a Campoli are worth a visit.
-The town and its surroundings also offer lots of remarkable buildings to visit, such as the theater, the library, the interesting town museum.
+Church of Santa Maria al Prato preserves lots of works of art, but also, the Romanesque-style Pieve di San Pancrazio or Pieve di Santo Stefano in Campoli is worth a visit.
+The town offers lots of other remarkable buildings to visit, such as the theater, the library, the interesting town museum.
 Many castles, villas are spread in its surroundings such as the Machiavelli's house in Sant'Andrea in Percussina.

 Moving on, the route that runs from San Casciano in Val di Pesa to Greve in Chianti is one of the most beautiful and suggestive ones among the routes in the Chianti region. (pic n°3).
-Along the route towards Siena, you will meet some small and nice villages before getting to Greve in Chianti (pic n°5).
+Along the route towards Siena, you will meet some small charming villages before getting to Greve in Chianti (pic n°5).
 Again, it is impossible to separate the history of this town from the wine-production tradition.
-Pay a visit to Piazza Giacomo Matteotti, to its wineries but also to the many churches and castles scattered in the town and on the outskirts.
+Do not miss a visit to Piazza Giacomo Matteotti and its wineries but also to the many churches and castles scattered in the town and on the outskirts.

-Then, after 8 kilometers of driving west of Greve in Chianti, you will find Abbazia di San Michele Arcangelo a Passignano, or simply Badia a Passignano. (pic n°1).
+Then, after 8 kilometers of driving west of Greve in Chianti, you will reach Abbazia di San Michele Arcangelo located in Passignano, or as it simply called Badia a Passignano. (pic n°1).
 It is a wonderful castle-looking monastery, dating back to the Middle Ages, surrounded by ancient walls.
-Its outstanding interiors include a well-kept garden with a fountain, a historical kitchen, the dining hall and a fresco of The Last Supper by Ghirlandaio, among others.
-The abbey is nestled in a beautiful environment characterized by the rows of the Tuscan cypress trees and by several wineries, where the local Chianti, Chianti Classico Badia a Passignano Riserva is produced with proud.
+Its outstanding interiors include a well-kept garden with a fountain, a historic kitchen, the dining hall and a fresco of The Last Supper by Ghirlandaio, among others.
+The abbey is nestled in a beautiful environment with the rows of the Tuscan cypress trees and several wineries around, where the local Chianti, called Chianti Classico Badia a Passignano Riserva is produced with proud.